srvstva/gomon/README.md

 ### **gomon** - tcp based client server for running remote commands

-`gomon` uses tcp socket to start and server.
+`gomon` uses tcp socket to start and run remote commands.
 Any no of `gomon` client can connect to the server and request for running commands.

 ### Usage
 ---